Mugerwa-Joseph/farmers-collaboration-system/README.md

-farmers-collaboration-system for Tanzanian and Ugandan farmers This system aims at bringing farmers together to markets buy creating a direct link to their potential customers Thus eliminating the middlemen. it comprises of three actors namey buyer,farmer and Admin.
+Farmers-collaboration-system for Tanzanian and Ugandan farmers This system aims at bringing farmers togetherand closer to products markets buy creating a direct link to their potential customers Thus eliminating the middlemen. it comprises of three actors namey buyer,farmer and Admin.